Cisco SASE: Sites Connectivity

 When an MX Hub enrolls in Secure Access, it establishes a tunnel and forms an iBGP peering with the enhanced cloud hub.
 Using iBGP, the Hub installs all known prefixes from the cloud fabric, except the default route.
 Like spokes, all enrolled Hubs in the region direct their traffic to the primary cloud hub.
 By default, the hub concentrator priority under Security & SD-WAN > Configure > Site-to-site prefers the primary cloud hub over the secondary cloud hub.
 Secure Access also allows changing the cloud hub priority to the secondary cloud hub.

-Certain features may negatively affect hub integration with Secure Access.
-Review the following features to understand how they interact with hubs enrolled in the cloud fabric.
+In order to properly enroll an MX hub with Secure Access, or allow Hybrid Spokes to communicate with both Local (MX) or Cloud Hubs, please review the following features to understand how they interact with hubs enrolled in the cloud fabric.

 Hub Mesh Must Be Enabled

 Meraki hubs must be able to form a mesh within the organization.
 This feature is enabled by default but can be disabled with assistance from Meraki support.
 When disabled, enrolling a hub in the cloud fabric will not work as expected because no routes will be exchanged.
-Contact Secure Access support to either re-enable the mesh or discuss alternative solutions.
+Contact Meraki support to either re-enable the mesh or discuss alternative solutions.
+Spoke enrollment should still function as expected, even if hub mesh is disabled.

 Exit Hubs Are Not Supported